AnsImran/Optimization/README.md

+## Click on the headings below to see relevant jupyter notebooks.

 #### This repository is still under construction.

 #### Initially, I am compiling my works (Jupyter notebooks) completed during my studies in Physics (Bachelors / Masters) that are relevant to optimization.